-It used to be niche but as this plant-based diet goes mainstream weeping.
-The health benefits and potential nutritional pitfalls.
+It used to be niche but as this plant-based diet goes mainstream, we pinpoint the health benefits – and potential nutritional pitfalls.
 Our guide shows you how to dip in, or go the whole way, including easy vegan recipes from the chefs at healthy fast-food chain Leon.

 Somewhere between hippies and hashtags, veganism became cool.
 In fact, the number of people in Britain switching to this way of eating has surged by 360% over the past decade.
 But is it good for our health?